mre/endler.dev/content/2017/hacktoberfest/index.md

 +++
 title="Learn Some Rust During Hacktoberfest" date=2017-10-15
+[taxonomies]
+tags=["culture", "dev", "oss", "rust"]

 [extra]
 excerpt="October is the perfect time to contribute to Open Source &mdash; at least according to Github and DigitalOcean.
 Because that's when they organize Hacktoberfest, a global event where you get a free shirt and lots of street cred for creating pull requests." social_img="2017_hacktoberfest.png"
 +++

 {{ figure(src="hacktoberfest.svg", caption="Dirndl, Lederhose, Brezn, Beer, Rust" credits="[Designed by Freepik](https://www.freepik.com/free-vector/food-items-oktoberfest-festival_911290.htm)")}}

 October is the perfect time to contribute to Open Source &mdash; at least according to Github and DigitalOcean.
-Because that's when they organize Hacktoberfest, a global event where you __get a free shirt and lots of street cred__ for creating pull requests.
+Because that's when they organize Hacktoberfest, a global event where you **get a free shirt and lots of street cred** for creating pull requests.
 Read the official announcement [here](https://hacktoberfest.digitalocean.com/).

 Some people think they cannot contribute anything of value.
 Either because they lack the programming skills or because they don't know where to start.

 This guide is trying to change that!

-Let me show you, how *everybody* can contribute code to [Rust](https://www.rust-lang.org/), a safe systems programming language.
+Let me show you, how _everybody_ can contribute code to [Rust](https://www.rust-lang.org/), a safe systems programming language.
 I was inspired to write this by a [tweet from llogiq](https://twitter.com/llogiq/status/915288482314178560).

 ## 1. Find a great Rust project to work on